schmoelder/diss/doc/02_model_based_design/05_design_solution.md

 - Mixed integer nonlinear programming (MINLP): Finding the optimal solution to an objective function where some or all variables are constrained to be integers, with linear or nonlinear constraints
 - Multi-objective optimization (MOO): Solving multiple conflicting objective functions simultaneously, typically requiring trade-offs between competing goals.

-The choice of optimization algorithm and solution method depends on the specific class of problem being addressed, as well as the desired trade-off between solution quality and computational efficiency.
+The choice of optimization algorithm depends on the specific class of problem being addressed, as well as the desired trade-off between solution quality and computational efficiency.
 Optimization algorithms can generally be categorized into deterministic and stochastic solvers.
 Deterministic solvers follow predefined search patterns and do not rely on randomness, ensuring repeatable results.
-Stochastic solvers, such as genetic algorithms, incorporate randomness, e.g. by simulating biological evolution.
-These algorithms adapt populations through mutations, crossover of genetic information, and selection, where better-performing solutions survive while inferior ones are eliminated.
+Stochastic solvers incorporate randomness into their search procedure; for example, genetic algorithms simulate biological evolution through mutation, crossover, and selection.
+Although results may vary between runs, reproducible outcomes can be ensured by fixing the random seed, which is important for scientific reproducibility.
 Different solvers excel depending on the problem characteristics.
 Gradient-based solvers, for example, can efficiently find local optima but may struggle with flat objective functions or non-convex landscapes.
 On the other hand, derivative-free solvers, while often better at handling non-convex functions, generally require significantly more computational effort.
 Gradient-based NLP solvers, such as interior-point methods {cite}`Kawajiri2006`, sequential programming {cite}`Arkell2018`, and simplex algorithms {cite}`GarciaPalacios2009`, have been widely used for process optimization.
 Additionally, derivative-free approaches, including genetic algorithms {cite}`Heinonen2014,Schmoelder2020` and Gaussian process regression {cite}`Freier2018,Jaepel2022`, have proven effective for complex, non-convex problems.
 For optimization problems involving both continuous and discrete variables, MINLP has been successfully applied.
 Methods such as extended cutting plane algorithms {cite}`Emet2008`, outer approximation {cite}`Kaspereit2012`, and evolutionary algorithms {cite}`GarciaPalacios2011` have been employed to address challenges related to structural decision variables and general process optimization.
 In the following sections, the specific algorithms used in this work will be presented.

 (cobyla)=
 ### Constrained optimization by linear approximation

 The constrained optimization by linear approximation algorithm (*COBYLA*) is a method designed for constrained problems where the derivative of the objective function is unknown {cite}`Powell1994`.
-This algorithm approximates both the objective function and constraints with linear problems.
-Then, the linear problem is solved which results in a new candidate solution.
-This candidate is then evaluated against the original objective and constraint functions to gather new information, which is used to refine the linear approximation.
+At each iteration, the algorithm constructs linear approximations of the objective function and all constraints, solves the resulting linear subproblem to obtain a new candidate solution, and then evaluates the candidate against the original nonlinear functions to update the approximation.
-If the solution cannot be improved, the step size is reduced, further refining the search.
-The algorithm terminates once the step size becomes sufficiently small.
+If no improvement is achieved, the step size is reduced; the algorithm terminates once the step size falls below a prescribed tolerance.

-While *COBYLA* supports nonlinear constraints, it can be computationally expensive for problems with a large number of variables or constraints due to the high number of function evaluations required.
-Additionally, since the method relies on linear approximations, it may not provide highly accurate results for problems with strongly nonlinear behavior.
-Moreover, like many optimization algorithms, *COBYLA* does not guarantee global optimality and may become trapped in local optima.
+*COBYLA* requires no gradient information, which makes it straightforward to apply to black-box objective functions such as those arising from chromatographic simulations.
+It is particularly well-suited to problems with a moderate number of variables and moderately nonlinear behavior, where it converges reliably with low implementation overhead.
+However, it can be computationally expensive for high-dimensional problems, and, like most local methods, does not guarantee global optimality.

 (genetic_algorithm)=